How to Create a Beautiful and Easy Thanksgiving Tablescape

-Looking for ideas to create a beautiful Thanksgiving tablescape?
+Looking for ideas to create a beautiful, yet easy, Thanksgiving tablescape?
 Check out how I used simple elements to create an elegant and inviting look!
 Gather some ideas here to take what you have and create your own Thanksgiving tablescape or shop the sources here to get the same look!

 “Gathering around the table over a shared meal is an art form.
 Just like each instrument comes together to form an orchestra, so does each individual come to the table to contribute their own tune.”

 I actually love that we don’t have set Thanksgiving plans that absolutely have to happen each year.
 For our family, it’s a laid back holiday and we just kind of see who can do what and then we go with it!
 Usually, we are with some extended family with some friends joining in as well.
 Of course, we love watching the Macy’s parade, browsing the Black Friday sales, drinking apple cider, and eating way too much!

 Regardless of the where or who, though, there is guaranteed to be great food and a pretty tablescape!

 Robb (my husband) says to definitely not forget the great football, too!